chunfinplos/projectNightmare/README.md

 # projectNightmare
 First person video game of puzzles and horror.
-Developed in the Global Game Jam of 2017 in Madrid
+Developed in the 2017 Global Game Jam  in Madrid